vkeggers/DeNovo-Nematode-Pipeline/README.md

 <summary>Quality Check</summary>

 We use QUAST and BUSCO to check the quality of our genome assemblies.
 There are two ways of doing this: module load from the hpc, or creating a conda environment.
-As of July 18, 2023, the modules were not on the hpc.
-To check if they are, type 'module avail busco', or 'module avail quast'.
-To see if you have conda type 'conda --help'.
-If it the command isn't recognized then you need to get conda.
-I have downloaded anaconda from source but there is an anaconda module on the hpc and you can use other programs like mamba or miniconda.
-Take your pick.

 **BUSCO**